lydiakatsis/zsl-acoustic-monitoring-scripts/README.md

-Repository for classification algorithms and scripts used for ZSL MTP ARU deployments.
+Repository for classification algorithms and scripts used for ZSL Monitoring and Technology Prgoram ARU deployments.

 # Contents
    1. [Data upload tips](#data-upload)